 Instead of holding meetings to discuss the problem, I bring people together to build a prototype.
 Depending on the problem and constraints you could do this in a few hours or an entire week.
 From there I will further refine the prototype until everybody is happy.

 The final prototype maybe a storyboard, a user interface or a simulated physical interaction.
 But whatever form it takes, it will be something that I can then test with real users and refine.
+Something that ultimately leads to a minimum viable product.

 No doubt this kind of prototyping feels like a different way of working.
 You probably have questions and concerns.
 If so, get in touch.
 I am more than happy to answer your questions.